Marclie/SuaveStateScanner/README.md

 ```
 # This is a comment line.
 All lines starting with '#' will be ignored.
-order = [1]  # The order of derivatives desired for computation.
-Can be a list of integers.
-Default is [1].
-width = 8  # The width of the stencil used to compute the derivatives.
-Note that you need n+1 points to compute an nth derivative.
-Default is 2.
-cutoff = 1  # The cutoff sets how many points to consider from the right of the center.
-Default is 1, which means only a single point to the right of the current is used for stencil.
-maxPan = None  # The maxPan sets how far the window of size width can shift from the center point.
-Default is None, which means there is no limit on how far it can shift.
+orders = [1]
+width = 8
+cutoff = 1
+maxPan = None
+stateBounds = None
+pntBounds = None
+nthreads = 1
+makePos = False
+doShuffle = False
 ```

+All configurations in the configuration file are optional and are defined as follows:

+* `orders` - The 'orders' parameter defines the orders of derivatives desired for computation.
+   This parameter is required and must be a list of integers.
+   If this parameter is not provided, the default value '[1]' will be used. (default: [1])

+* `width` - The 'width' parameter defines the width of the stencil used for finite differences.
+   This parameter is optional and must be a positive integer greater than max order.
+   If this parameter is not provided, the default value '8' or 'max(orders)+3' will be used. (default: 8)

+* `cutoff` - The 'cutoff' parameter defines the number of points from the right of the center that is included in the stencils.
+   This parameter is optional and must be a positive integer.
+If this parameter is not provided, the default value '1' will be used.
+A small value is ideal since the script reorders points from left to right; points on the right will be unsorted making their derivatives mostly invalid (default: 1)

+* `maxPan` - The 'maxPan' parameter defines the maximum number of times the stencil of size width can pivot around the center point.
+This parameter is optional and must be a positive integer.
+If this parameter is not provided, the default value 'None' will be used, meaning there is no limit to the pivoting of the stencil.  (default: False)

+* `pntBounds` - The bounds of the points in the input file.
+If provided, this should be a list in the form [xmin, xmax] where xmin/xmax are the minimum/maximum index for the reaction coordinates (default: None)

+* `stateBounds` - The bounds of the states in the input file.
+If provided, this should be a list in the form [statemin, statemax] specifying inclusive lower and upper bounds on indices identifying individual electronic states within an ensemble (e.g., if numStates=3 then stateBounds=[0, 1] would select only two out of three available electronic states).
+By default all available electronic states will be included in analysis/output unless stateBounds is specified otherwise. (default: None)

+* `nthreads` - The number of threads to use (default: 1)

+* `makePos` - Whether to make all extracted features positive before sorting according to increasing energy eigenvalue along each curve/trajectory/reaction path segment sampled during electronic structure calculations or other types of calculations from which data was obtained as input to the SuaveStateScanner program.
+Making features positive can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

+* `doShuffle` - Whether to shuffle order or energy eigenvalues along each curve sampled from electronic structure calculations or other types of calculations.
+Shuffling can sometimes improve performance on data processed by SuaveStateScanner as input but isn't strictly necessary so default value is False. (default: False)

 How to cite
 ------------------